binaryphile/rubsh/README.md

     File myfile = ~/sample.txt

 This is an unorthodox call to File\#new, but it is still a method call.
-This is one of the few cases where rubsh does some magic to infer the method from the syntax.
+This is one of the cases where rubsh does some magic to infer the method from the syntax.

 rubsh's File\#new does two things.
 First, it creates a bash string variable named myfile.
 Second, it creates a bash function, also called